 A variant of this crime is arbitrarily picking benchmarks from a huge set.
 For example, when describing an approach to debug or optimise Linux drivers, there are obviously thousands of candidates.
 It may be infeasible to use them all, and you have to pick a subset.
 However, I want to understand why you picked the particular subset.
 Note that arbitrary is not the same as random, so a random pick would be fine.
 However, if your selection contains many obscure or outdated devices, or is heavily biased towards serial and LED drivers, then I suspect that you have something to hide.

+This variant can again be viewed as an example of the first.
 Here the range of the input parameter is picked to make the system look good, but the range is not representative of a real workload.
 For example, the diagram on the right shows pretty good scalability of throughput as a function of load, and without any further details this looks like a nice result.

 Things look a bit different when we put the graph into context.
 Say this is showing the throughput (number of transactions per second) of a database system with a varying number of clients.
 So far so good.